 As you review the charts below you'll notice that nonstop flights to this airport are frequent from several locations in the United States, Canada, and Europe with airlines such as San Juan, is particularly popular for connecting flights that result in Barbados as the final destination., , and .
 If you don't live near enough to the cities listed as departure points, the fact that so many major airlines fly here makes it easy to also book connecting flights that don't require long layovers.
 The airport in

-When flying from the U.S. the list below may be useful.
-Not all of the flight combinations you will see displayed on line make a lot of sense so it can be useful to see at a glance which airlines actually offer direct service to this location.
+If you live in the states the following chart can aid the planning process.
+Not all of the flights you will see displayed on some of the booking engines make sense so it can be useful to see which airlines actually provide direct service to this airport.

 |Miami, FL, USA||MIA||American Airlines|